Date of Award

 Dr. Yi Zhao

 Cellular solids are materials whose base material does not always occupy the entire solid fraction available.
 A number of cellular solids can provide blast protection and absorb impact energy, but few perform well resisting blunt object (ballistic) penetration.
 In this thesis, a method is proposed for fabricating cellular solids from aramid-epoxy composites that can absorb impact energy and resist blunt object penetration.
 The aramid-epoxy samples were fabricated using wet-layup techniques, with two different styles of Kevlar 49 woven fabric in a variety of orientations.
 Test sample density ranged from 0.08 0.23 g/cm3.
 Different lamination orientations, assembly techniques, and bonding adhesives were investigated and assessed for their effect on quasi-static and dynamic crushing.
 A maximum plateau stress of 1.5 MPa was recorded with corresponding energy absorption of 4.2 J/g; values comparable to commercially produced metal foams.
 Methods for prediction of mechanical properties are presented/assessed along with suggestions for further improvements.

 Scholarly Commons Citation

 Schneider, Jeffrey Arthur, "Fabrication and Compressive Behavior of Corrugated Aramid-Epoxy Cellular Solids" (2007).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 228.